-Most people do not want to spend any money.
+Most people do not want to spent any money.
 Period.

 When it comes to a project or business venture, this is not a good start.
 The adage you get what you pay for rings true, very loudly – quickly.